ssenmosip/mosip-temp-documentation/FRS-Administrator-Services.md

 ### 5.1 Center Management
 #### 5.1.1 View Center
 #### 5.1.2 Create Center
+Using MOSIP, Zonal Admin will provide all the mandatory data (ID, Name, Type, and Zone).
+The system validates the provided data and the privileges allocated to Zonal Admin  if validated successfully; the system creates the Registration Center with types (for example, regular, handicapped friendly, mobile etc) else trigger a respective error message.

+ The registration centers are also created though the backend.
+For more details, please refer to <Link will be provided for backend registration center creation>

+For more details, please refer to MDM https://github.com/mosip/mosip/wiki/FRS-Admin-Services#21-registration-center-type---createupdatedelete-

 #### 5.1.3 Update Center
+Using MOSIP, Zonal Admin will search for the registration center to be updated, open it in edit mode and update the respective data as required.
+The system validates the updated data, privileges allocated to Zonal Admin, and the the date and time stamp, if validated successfully; the system updates the data related to the Registration Center and provides an acknowledgement notification about the updates status else trigger a respective error message.
 #### 5.1.4 Activate/Deactivate/Decommission Center
 ### 5.2 Machine Management
 #### 5.2.1 View Machine